-Hidden in the southwest corner of Massachussetts lies Mount Everett.
+Hidden in the southwest corner of Massachusetts lies Mount Everett.
 Mount Everett is nestled within the borders of Mount Washington State Forest, a 4000+ acre New England hardwood forest with multiple peaks, falls, and Mount Everett State Reservation.

-The tallest of the South Taconic Mountains (and the second tallest peak in the state) Everett rewards those who climb to its summit with views into New York, Connecticut and across Massachussetts.
-Everett also provides a look at an old growth forest that is so rare it is found in only 50 acres of New England (less than 1/1000th of a percent of all Massachussetts) and the opportunity to picnic at Massachussetts' highest natural body of water, Guilder Pond
+The tallest of the South Taconic Mountains (and the second tallest peak in the state) Everett rewards those who climb to its summit with views into New York, Connecticut and across Massachusetts.
+Everett also provides a look at an old-growth forest that is so rare it is found in only 50 acres of New England (less than 1/1000th of a percent of all Massachusetts) and the opportunity to picnic at Massachusetts' highest natural body of water, Guilder Pond.

 There are two access points to Mount Everett's trails.
 To locate the Race Brook Trail:

 From East or West/Mass Pike (I-90): Take Exit 2 in Lee.
 Follow MA Rte.
 102 west for 4.7 miles to Stockbridge.
 Turn left and follow US Rte.
 7 south for 7.7 miles through Great Barrington.
 Turn right and follow MA Rte.
 23 west for 4.9 miles to South Egremont.
 Turn left onto MA Rte.
 41 south.

 From the North or South/Rte 7: On US Rte.
 7 in Great Barrington, turn onto MA Rte.
 23 west for 4.9 miles to South Egremont.
 Turn left onto MA Rte.
 41 south, then take immediate right, Mount Washington Road; continue for 7.4 miles (becomes East St.) to Mount Everett Road on left and access to parking.